klausbrunner/solarpositioning/README.md

 }
 ```

-### Requirements

-To run: Java 8 or newer.
-No additional runtime dependencies.

-To build from source: Java 11 or newer.

-### Which algorithm should I use?

-* For many applications, Grena3 should work just fine.
-It's simple, fast, and pretty accurate for a time window from 2010 to 2110
-  CE.
-* If you're looking for maximum accuracy or need to calculate for historic dates, use SPA.
-It's widely considered a
-  reference algorithm for solar positioning, being very accurate and usable in a very large time window.
-Its only
-  downside is that it's relatively slow.

-### How do I get the time of sunrise or sunset?

 The SPA class includes a method to calculate the times of sunrise, sun transit, and sunset in one fell swoop:

 ```java